me-js-bro/hyprconf/README.md

 <h3>This Hyprland configuration is kind of minila looking, but also little bit gorgeous I guess.
 Why don't you check it out? </h3>

+## [ NOTE ]

+This is a rolling release configuration.
+It means, I often make changes, fix bugs and add features.
+If you want to update to the latest changes, just use this keyboard shortcut to update: `SUPER Shift + U`

 ## Screenshots

 <details close>